metafacture/metafacture-core/README.md

 About
 -----

-This is early work in progress towards an implementation of the FIX language for Metafacture.
+This is early work in progress towards an implementation of the Fix language for Metafacture.

 See [https://github.com/elag/FIG](https://github.com/elag/FIG)

 State
 -----

-This repo contains an Xtext web project with a basic FIX grammar, which generates a parser and a web editor.
+This repo contains an Xtext web project with a basic Fix grammar, which generates a parser and a web editor.

+It also contains an interpreter to build `Metafix` objects from the Fix DSL.
+These are intended as a replacement for the `Metamorph` stream module in Metafacture workflows.
+In Flux workflows, the idea is to replace `morph(sample.xml)` with something like `fix(sample.fix)`.

 [![Build Status](https://travis-ci.org/metafacture/metafacture-fix.svg?branch=master)](https://travis-ci.org/metafacture/metafacture-fix)